awsdocs/amazon-workdocs-administration-guide/doc_source/cloudtrail_logging.md

 # Logging Amazon WorkDocs API Calls Using AWS CloudTrail<a name="cloudtrail_logging"></a>

-Amazon WorkDocs is integrated with CloudTrail, a service that captures API calls made by or on behalf of Amazon WorkDocs in your AWS account and delivers the log files to an Amazon S3 bucket that you specify\.
+Amazon WorkDocs is integrated with AWS CloudTrail, a service that captures API calls made by or on behalf of Amazon WorkDocs in your AWS account\.
+It then delivers the log files to an Amazon S3 bucket that you specify\.
 CloudTrail captures API calls from the Amazon WorkDocs console\.
 Using the information collected by CloudTrail, you can determine what request was made to Amazon WorkDocs, the source IP address from which the request was made, who made the request, when it was made, and so on\.
 For more information about CloudTrail, including how to configure and enable it, see the [http://docs.aws.amazon.com/awscloudtrail/latest/userguide/](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.

 ## Amazon WorkDocs Information in CloudTrail<a name="service-name-info-in-cloudtrail"></a>